 We are lucky here at Curnow to have a variety of learning environments that provide quality spaces for the children to learn in a variety of ways.
-Upper School has in the past year had a total refurbishment of its outside and indoor areas.
 The Key Stage 3 outside play area now allows our students to engage in play and develop key social skills with their friends; whilst working on many of our students’ sensory processing difficulties.
-We also have a new football/ball games outside area in Key Stage 4 that our students are given time to explore regularly.
+We also make use of football/ball games outside area in Key Stage 4 and the sensory garden at various times within the school year.
 Upper School has many learning environments that allow students the opportunities for 1:1 learning; where deemed appropriate, such as: the creative learning space, the library, the hydro pool and the newly developed gym.
 All of these environments have a very positive effect on wellbeing and learning for our students.